slatedocs/slate/source/index.html.md

 ## What about headers/footers/toc_footers?

 These are still being designed.
+It seems like there's likely to be a full-width header including primary-nav to all sections.

 ## How do I get back to the beginning?